 However, there are plenty of good agency sites out there.
-And I’ve selected 10 of them.
+And we’ve selected 10 of them.

-Most are from Econsultancy’s Top 100 Agencies 2016 report, which has a UK flavour, but not all of them feature there.
-Am I an expert?
+Most are from Econsultancy’s Top 100 Agencies report (free to download), which has a UK flavour, though many are international.
+Am I an expert in web design?
 Not really, but I’ve shown my workings below…

 1. Made by Many

 Made by Many has an incredibly clean-cut website.
 Rounded abstract shapes (some of which are subtly animated) and conversational copy give the agency a warm and friendly feel.There’s also an unmissable newsletter sign-up.
 It’s not all that common to see one of these so prominent on an agency website, but definitely a good idea, to ensnare those that might (one day) be considering enlisting a new agency.

 A social-style notification in the header menu alerts visitors to job vacancies – a clever way to catch the eye of prospective talent:

 2. Stink Studios